 - Active speaker layout, where the person currently speaking takes up the majority of the screen.

 - Grid view, a paginated grid layout with a subset of participants visible on screen.

 In larger calls, grid view will automatically be paginated and active speaker mode will have a scrollable participant bar for the non-active participants.
 These features help avoid all media tracks being rendered at the same time.

-These calls can support up to 300 participants with all cameras on, with each participant viewing (and receiving tracks from) at most ten other participants at a time.
+These calls can support up to 1000 participants with all cameras on, with each participant viewing (and receiving tracks from) at most 12 other participants at a time.

-To optimize performance of custom apps hosting large calls, read our Best Practices section below.
+true.
+To further optimize performance of custom apps hosting large calls, read our Best Practices section below.

-Interactive live streaming is a "few-to-many" type of call available through Daily's APIs.
-It refers to calls where up to 10 participants can turn on devices and a total of 15,000 participants can watch the call in real-time.
+Daily's interactive live streaming refers to calls where up to 25 participants can turn on devices and a total of 100,000 participants can watch the call in real time.

-Let's now focus on interactive live streaming, which acommodates the largest real-time call sizes.
+Let's take a closer look at interactive live streaming, which accommodates the largest real-time call sizes.